 Both Google Chrome and Mozilla Firefox issued a permanent ban against the browser add-on “Stylish”, after Robert Heaton, a software engineer, accidentally found out that it covertly records browser data and sends them to questionable remote servers.

-Stylish is an add-on that allows users to personalize any website they visit.
+Stylish is a browser extension add-on that allows users to personalize any website they visit.
 From changing color scheme to its actual UI, as long as they can be touched by CSS customization, it mainly did the job.
 And it isn’t surprising that it got popular because of that.

 People’s fears were confirmed as a recent report showed screenshots of how Stylish extension was indeed collecting browser history and sending them to SimilarWeb servers.